Is OncoTRACE by OncoDNA the right test right for you

 Ask your clinician how you can get this test.

 Monitoring the effect of your treatment

-OncoTRACE is used to monitor the progression of your tumour and to detect response – or perhaps more importantly, lack of response or resistance – to treatment as soon as it appears.
+OncoTRACE by OncoDNA is used to monitor the progression of your tumour and to detect response – or perhaps more importantly, lack of response or resistance – to treatment as soon as it appears.
 This test is customised for you, as it contains personal cancer-specific markers and variants identified in your previous genomic analysis.
 It therefore enables your clinician to make informed decisions about possible alternative therapies and give you a truly personalised treatment plan.